eevee/eev.ee/content/2015-12-31-you-should-make-a-doom-level-part-3.markdown

 Yes, even the flatness of Doom is no longer a given.

-I can finally admit that this is mostly why I wanted you to get the SLADE beta: it (almost) completely supports slopes in 3D mode, and it's super amazing, and I did most of the work and am very happy with it.
+I'd like to take a moment to stress how much effort I put into making SLADE 3.1.1 preview slopes in 3D mode, which is just so good, you have no idea.
 There's no dedicated slope editing yet, unfortunately, but that's partly because there are quite a few ways to create slopes in ZDoom.
 Like...  ten, maybe?
-It's actually convenient, because it gives us a nice spectrum of tradeoffs between flexible and convenient.
+It's not all bad, because it gives us a nice spectrum of tradeoffs between flexible and convenient.

 ### `Plane_Align`

 This is the easiest, and also my favorite, and also the most limited.
-It's a special (under "Sector") you can slap on a line, and it slopes the floor or ceiling of one side to meet the floor or ceiling of the other side.
+It's an init special (under "Sector") you can slap on a line, and it slopes the floor or ceiling of one side to meet the floor or ceiling of the other side.
 So if you just carve out the corner of a cave, say, you can stick `Plane_Align` on its edge and get an instant nice slope.

 {% photo /media/2015-12/doom3/slade13-plane-align-before.png Before Plane_Align %}
 {% photo /media/2015-12/doom3/slade14-plane-align-after.png After Plane_Align %}